drivingpalteam/Driving-Pal/README.md

 # Driving-Pal

+Make sure to install python 3.6 and add it to path when installing. (https://www.python.org/downloads/release/python-360/)

 **To start running this project, you will first need to set up Google's DialogFlow API.**

 1) Simply go the https://dialogflow.com/, sign in and click on go to console in the top right.